ramonely/project/README.md

+For install just download the project locally and open it in VS Code, run "npm install -f" on front end folder and then "npm start" for back end just run "mvn spring-boot:run"

+API Stats to get all data
+Time:
+9 ms
+Size:
+313.79 kb

+Over all smooth and simple with a use of CSVReader to read local csv file and map to a object for the backend data Then just API calls to interact with the data on the frontend using React

 This is how the application looks for all the food trucks in San Fran

 <img width="1128" alt="Screen Shot 2022-05-08 at 05 08 35" src="https://user-images.githubusercontent.com/17148816/167289597-a99d2971-615f-40b6-94bb-68267171545a.png">